umutamac/Game-Search/README.md

 # UT Austin Coding Bootcamp - Full Stack Flex
-# Project 1 - Game-Search-Engine
+## Project 1 - Cocktails and Reviews PC Game Search Engine

 This is the first project of Full-Stack Coding Bootcamp by UT Austin.
 The collaborators on this project are Justin Torres (JuTo-Hub), Julian Rivera Jr (julianriverajr) and Umut Alptekin (umutamac).